jaival95/ArimaGarchTrading/output/Readme.txt

-This section looks at the output images that show the performance
+This section looks at the output images that show the performance on different indexes.